my13ootleg/adobe-ip-block-hosts/README.md

+# adobe-ip-block-hosts

-A hosts file for Windows to avoid excessive communication for Adobe apps.
+A hosts file for Windows OS to avoid excessive communication for Adobe apps.

 ## USAGE
 Access the following directory in Windows Explorer.